vitessio/website/content/en/docs/schema-management/vschema.md

 * `music_extra` defines an additional Functional Vindex called `keyspace_id` which the demo auto-populates using the reverse mapping capability.
 * There is also a `name_info` table that showcases a case-insensitive Vindex `unicode_loose_md5`.

-## Roadmap

-VSchema is still evolving.
-Features are mostly added on demand.
-The following features are currently on our roadmap:

-* DDL support
-* Lookup Vindex backfill
-* Pinned tables: This feature will allow unsharded tables to be pinned to a keyspace id.
-This avoids the need for a separate unsharded keyspace to contain them.